How Long Do Speakers Last?

 ~Not Turning The Gain Or Trim Levels Too High In The Receiver

-Well what’s also important is not setting the volume levels too high in the receiver.
+Well what’s also important is not setting the volume levels above that on the receiver.

 Most receivers usually let you adjust the trim levels for each individual speaker, but setting them too high can also introduce distortion which obviously isn’t pleasant.